God's Unfailing Love

 My starting point, illustrated by the 1 Timothy and Ephesians and other references scattered through this website, allows me to see that no matter what calamities have eventuated in someone's life on earth, even removal from the planet by God himself, God's love and predetermined plan will always bring them into sweet fellowship with God in the future.

-Believing what our God of unfailing love says in His Word about himself and his intentions for his creation produces a Biblically more consistent theology for me.
+Believing what our God of unfailing love says in His Word about himself and his intentions for his creation produces a more consistent, Biblical theology for me.

 Return to Section Menu ☝